estii20/guest_feedback/README.md

 [PEP8online.com](https://pep8ci.herokuapp.com/)

-I ran code through the PEP8 validator and it displayed and no errors were found.
+I ran code through the PEP8 validator and it displayed there was trailing white space.
+Corrected this run.py file and reran the test.
+The next test gave the results all clear no errors found.

 ## Deployment